jeromeabel/jeromeabel.github.io/src/content/works/fablab/index.md

 img_preview: ./preview.jpg
 img_preview_placeholder: ./preview-small.jpg
 img_social: ./social.jpg
 description: From 2014 to 2018, I worked as a software developer at Reso-nance Numérique.
-I developed Web features for its community and softwares for interactive projects.
-At our Fablab in Marseille, we were sharing and teaching about open source interactive technologies.
+I developed web features for its community and software for interactive projects.
+In our Fablab in Marseille, we shared and taught about open source interactive technologies.
 abstract: From 2014 to 2018, I worked as a software developer at Reso-nance Numérique.
-I developed Web features for its community and softwares for interactive projects.
-At our Fablab in Marseille, we were sharing and teaching about open source interactive technologies.
+I developed web features for its community and software for interactive projects.
+In our Fablab in Marseille, we shared and taught about open source interactive technologies.
 website: https://reso-nance.org/lfo_/
 stack:
 - Pure Data